-Associate programs in child development generally consist of 60 credits and require about two years of full-time study.
-In addition to completing general education coursework in subjects like English and mathematics, students in these programs also examine topics like curriculum development, early childhood literacy, and the use of technology in the classroom.
+Associate programs in child development generally consist of about 60 credits and require two years of full-time study.
+In addition to completing general education coursework in subjects like English and mathematics, students in these programs examine topics such as curriculum development, early childhood literacy, and the use of technology in the classroom.

 Childcare workers help feed, bathe, and dress young children.
 They also oversee play and may provide basic instruction in areas like reading or music.
 While many work at childcare centers, others may operate as independent childcare providers for one or more families.
 Requirements vary, but many employers prefer to hire childcare workers with at least some postsecondary education.

 Preschool teachers educate children before they enter kindergarten.
-They generally focus on the development of motor, language, and social skills through both play and experiential learning.
-Preschool teachers typically need an associate degree, though 50% of federal Head Start early education centers now require their teachers to hold a bachelor's.
+They generally focus on the development of motor, language, and social skills through play and experiential learning.
+Preschool teachers typically need an associate degree, though about half of federal Head Start early education centers now require teachers to hold a bachelor's.

 Bachelor's Degree in Child Development

-Earning a bachelor's degree in child development qualifies you to apply for state licensure as a public school teacher.
+Earning a bachelor's degree in child development may qualify you to apply for state licensure as a public school teacher.
 It also prepares you for certain careers in nonprofit and public administration.